‘General Hospital’ Spoilers: Carly Wants P6 To Play Rough, Anna Connects Andre’s Absence To Twin Mystery

 Anna (Finola Hughes) will not be happy about the mystery behind Jason’s identity.
 The fact that Jason has a twin will be a shocking revelation.
 To make matters more interesting, Jordan (Vinessa Antoine) will tell her about Andre’s (Anthony Montgomery) APB.
 Andre could shed some light on the ongoing investigation, but he skipped town.
 Anna will realize Andre knows the secret of the twin’s identity.

 Previous General Hospital spoilers teased Anna’s involvement in this mystery.
 She could be holding on to a crucial evidence without her knowledge.
 Franco destroyed the evidence.
-It seems like Franco wants to protect his interests too even if it means getting in the way of the truth.
+It seems like Franco wants to protect his interests too, even if it means getting in the way of the truth.
 General Hospital spoilers tease it will not be easy for Franco to reveal everything he knows because he thinks the revelation will be a threat to her future with Liz (Rebecca Herbst).

 Valentin’s Affairs